medikoo/deferred/README.md

 		console.log(result); // 25
 	});

-It's not just function arguments that promise function can take, it can be other promises or any other JavaScript value (but `null` or `undefined` will be treated as no value).
+It's not just function arguments that promise function can take, it can be other promises or any other JavaScript value (however `null` or `undefined` will be treated as no value).
 With such approach you may override result of a promise chain with specific value.
 It may seem awkward approach at first, but it can be handy when you work with sophisticated promises chains.

 <a name="concept-promise-nesting" />
 #### Nesting